KU students already lining up for Border War game between Jayhawks and Tigers

-LAWRENCE, Kan. – They don’t call it a Border War for nothing.
+LAWRENCE, Kan.
+(KSNW) – They don’t call it a Border War for nothing.

 However, the hiatus ends this weekend.
 Fans can’t wait for Saturday’s game at Allen Fieldhouse, which will be the 121st meeting between the Tigers and Jayhawks.